 SuperCache::decrement('stock:product:1', 5);

-// Get all keys matching a pattern
+// Get all keys matching one or more patterns

 $keys = SuperCache::getKeys(['product:*']);